 Commitment to Learning and Career Outcomes

-Experiential learning is another important part of the College Archives’ mission, as it provides work- study, internship, and volunteer opportunities.
+Experiential learning is another important part of the College Archives’ mission, as it provides work-study, internship, and volunteer opportunities.
 While preference is given to Stonehill students, we have also welcomed graduate interns from Simmons College, as well as Stonehill alums and members of local communities as volunteers.
 Given the diversity of our collections, there are various avenues of research to explore and plenty of opportunities to develop unique internships.
-Students majoring or minoring in American Studies, anthropology, arts administration, English, fine arts, graphics design, history, political science, or sociology will find experiential learning opportunities in the archives academically and professionally enriching.
+Students majoring or minoring in American Studies, anthropology, arts administration, English, fine arts, graphic design, history, political science, or sociology will find experiential learning opportunities in the archives academically and professionally enriching.

 Constantly engaged in interdepartmental collaboration, the College Archives and its staff are able to provide access to information and offer specialized skill sets that enhance the outcomes of the College’s administrative tasks and projects.
 Archives staff assists in various capacities with events such Reunion, the President’s Dinner, New Employee Orientation, Alumni Weekend, and Family Weekend, as well as affording regular support to the College’s Communications and Media Relations Department.

 For more information contact the Director of Archives and Historical Collections, Nicole Casper at email@example.com or 508.565.1121.